ck2136/docker-mysql/README.md

 ============

 A docker image for running a mysql server instance that also supports python and SQLAlchemy.
+This is one of the docker images used for development at [Trya](http://www.trya.it).

 It is based on the [mysql image](https://registry.hub.docker.com/u/centurylink/mysql/) provided by CenturyLink.

 Usage